tyrailleverett/nodejs/README.md

 # Base NodeJS Template

-A NodeJS template built with Typescript, Eslint, Prettier, and Husky.
+A NodeJS template built with Typescript, Eslint, Prettier, Vitest, and Husky.